MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/RemoteDevicePicker.md

 await new MessageDialog($"You picked {result.Count.ToString()} Device(s)" + Environment.NewLine + string.Join(",", result.Select(x => x.DisplayName.ToString()).ToList())).ShowAsync();
 ```

-You can also use default filer types for initailizing.
+You can also use default filter types for initializing.
 Like Below.

 ```c#
 RemoteDevicePicker remoteDevicePicker = new RemoteDevicePicker(RemoteSystemDiscoveryType.Proximal, RemoteSystemAuthorizationKind.Anonymous, RemoteSystemStatusType.Any)